 Your Step-by-Step Guide on How to Become an Accountant

-Rarely will you come across a large, successfully run business that hasn’t invested in the necessity that is an accountant.
-Touted as “the language of business,” accounting is a big part of what makes the business world go ‘round.
+Rarely will you find a large, successfully-run business that hasn’t invested in the services of an accountant.
+Accounting is a central part of what makes the business world tick.
 Small corporations and booming enterprises alike need accountants to ensure their finances are in good shape.

-From managerial accounting and financial reporting to payroll and bookkeeping, accountants are the ones who give organizations and businesses the ability to pay their employees, balance dues, stay up to date on recent laws and tax changes, as well as help guide major business decisions.
+From managerial accounting and financial reporting, to payroll and bookkeeping, accountants give organizations the ability to pay their employees, stay up to date on recent laws and tax changes, and help guide major business decisions.

-But how do you get from point A to point B?
+But how do you get from where you are at point A to an accounting career at point B?
 We know you appreciate having all of the details upfront, so we did the research for you.
-Keep reading for a step-by-step guide on how to become an accountant.
+Keep reading for a step-by-step guide to becoming an accountant.

 1. Find a program that suits you